Pokémon Ultra Sun and Ultra Moon: Story

-Similar to Sun and Moon, the player character is Elio or Selene, who is moving to Melemele Island in Alola with their mother.
-As is tradition, the player has rivals on their journey: Hau, a friendly boy who accompanies the player throughout the story, and Gladion, the estranged son of Lusamine and older brother of Lillie.
-During their travels in Alola following the region's traditional island challenges, they complete trials which involve battles with powerful Pokémon known as Totem Pokémon, and encounter numerous groups — a villainous one known as Team Skull, led by a man named Guzma; a more charitable one known as the Aether Foundation, led by a blonded woman named Lusamine; and another called the Ultra Recon Squad, who came from a different dimension, the Ultra Megalopolis, where Necrozma has stolen its light.
-Much of the story revolves around multiple legendary Pokémon: a Cosmog, nicknamed Nebby, who eventually evolves into a Solgaleo in Ultra Sun, or Lunala in Ultra Moon; and Necrozma, who attempts to seize the light from Alola.
+Similar to Sun and Moon, the player character is Elio or Selene, who is moving from Kanto Region to Melemele Island in the Alola Region with their mother.
+As is tradition, the player has rivals on their journey: Hau, a friendly boy who accompanies the player throughout the story, and Gladion, Lusamine's estranged son and Lillie's older brother.
+During their travels in Alola following the region's traditional island challenges, they complete trials which involve battles with powerful Pokémon known as Totem Pokémon, and encounter numerous groups — a villainous one known as Team Skull, led by Guzma; a more charitable one known as the Aether Foundation, led by Lusamine; and another called the Ultra Recon Squad, who came from a different dimension, the Ultra Megalopolis, where Necrozma has stolen its light.
+Much of the story revolves around multiple Legendary Pokémon: a Cosmog, nicknamed Nebby, who eventually evolves into a Solgaleo in Ultra Sun, or Lunala in Ultra Moon; and Necrozma, who attempts to seize the light from Alola.

 During the climax, Lusamine uses Nebby to create a wormhole to the Ultra Megalopolis, where she and Guzma attempt to fight Necrozma for the sake of the Ultra Recon Squad.
 However, they fail and are thrown back into their dimension later on in the story, with Necrozma following them.
 Necrozma fights Nebby, now a Solgaleo or Lunala, and prevails.
-Necrozma then absorbs the legendary Pokémon, gaining its Dusk Mane or Dawn Wings form in the respective version, and unleashes the Ultra Beasts upon Alola before fighting the player.
-After the player defeats it, Necrozma escapes into the Ultra Megalopolis, taking the world's light with it while the player, with the help of the Ultra Recon Squad, travels on the opposite legendary featured in each game—Lunala in Ultra Sun or Solgaleo in Ultra Moon—through Ultra Space to reach the Ultra Megalopolis.
-There, the player battles Necrozma, this time in its true form, as Ultra Necrozma, for the fate of the world and to rescue Nebby.
-The player defeats it once more, bringing light back to Alola.
+Necrozma then absorbs the Legendary Pokémon, gaining its Dusk Mane or Dawn Wings form in the respective version, and unleashes the Ultra Beasts upon Alola before fighting the player.
+After the player defeats it, Necrozma escapes into the Ultra Megalopolis, taking the world's light with it while the player, with the help of the Ultra Recon Squad, travels on the opposite Legendary featured in each game—Lunala in Ultra Sun or Solgaleo in Ultra Moon—through Ultra Space to reach the Ultra Megalopolis.
+There, the player battles Necrozma, this time in its true form as Ultra Necrozma, for the fate of the world and to rescue Nebby.
+The player defeats it once and for all, bringing light back to Alola.
 After completing these trials, the player proceeds to battle a newly established Elite Four and later defeats Hau to become the first-ever Alola League Champion.